What’s one metric every Amazon seller should continually monitor?

 First, you lose the Buy Box automatically for any products you’re responsible for shipping.
 Amazon’s goal is to protect the consumer experience and preserve buyers’ trust in the Buy Box.
 If your orders are faulty, Amazon’s reputation is at risk.

 Second, Amazon can suspend or terminate your account straight away, holding payments in order to refund customers.
-Amazon is very strict on Order Defect Rates, so your relationship with Amazon is at risk the moment your ODR reaches 1% — no matter how big or successful you are.
+Amazon is very strict on ODRs, so your relationship with Amazon is at risk the moment your ODR reaches 1% — no matter how big or successful you are.

-Suspensions occur when your Order Defect Rate is slightly above 1%.
+Suspensions occur when your ODR is slightly above 1%.
 After seller privileges are removed, you have 17 days to come back with a plan of action to be reinstated.

 But if your ODR is dramatically above 1%, Amazon views it as an indication that serious issues are at play — things like excessively late deliveries and numerous cancellations, which have a direct impact on how consumers will view the marketplace itself.

-This is why that 3% we mentioned earlier could be more than a little catastrophic.
+This is why that 3% we mentioned earlier could be catastrophic.
 Instead of a temporary suspension and appeals process, your account could be terminated altogether.

 How should you monitor ODR?

-If you’re using ChannelAdvisor’s Amazon Dashboard, you can review your performance at any time by looking at Marketplaces > Amazon: Overview in ChannelAdvisor.
-The Order Defect Rate is shown on the right, below your Amazon Seller Reputation.
+If you’re using ChannelAdvisor’s Amazon Dashboard, you can review your performance at any time by looking at Sell > Amazon Marketplace in ChannelAdvisor.
+The ODR is shown as part of your account health status.

-You can also monitor your “performance over time” trailing 12 months, in both percentage and value.
-Because this is how Amazon monitors your performance, it’s a valuable way for sellers to understand exactly how they’re viewed by Amazon.
+You can also monitor your “performance over time” for the past 12 months, in both percentage and value.
+Because this is how Amazon monitors performance, it’s a valuable way for sellers to understand exactly how they’re viewed by Amazon.

-While there’s a wide range of marketing, selling and fulfilling activities to consider, a couple of key elements will always be at play when it comes to your Amazon Order Defect Rate.
+While there’s a wide range of marketing, selling and fulfilling activities to consider, a couple of key elements will always be at play when it comes to your Amazon ODR.

 First, assess and address feedback.
 We strongly recommend carefully reading ALL A-to-z claims and customer feedback — the primary drivers of your ODR — to discover what’s causing them.
 Is it late shipments, cancellations or mismatched expectations?